Research

 Additional facilities

-Also available at USF are research grade petrographic microscopes with both transmitted and reflected light capabilities several modern binocular microscopes with photographic capabilities.
+Also available at USF are research grade petrographic microscopes with both transmitted and reflected light capabilities and several modern binocular microscopes with photographic capabilities.
 We maintain a full thin section preparation laboratory.

 USF Geosciences also has full access to a remotely-operated JEOL 8900R SuperProbe Electron Microprobe and JEOL 5900-series Scanning Electron Microscope (EMPA/SEM) system housed at Florida International University in the Florida Center for Analytical Electron Microscopy (FCAEM).
 These instruments were obtained via a collaborative NSF grant for the use of geoscience faculty at all the major Florida universities.
 The system is run from desktop computers via an Internet 2 high data density connection, and provides full, real-time optical and backscatter graphics, as well as the full spectrum of quantitative micro-analysis options.